avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 Due to the complex nature of access control paramteres that cloud providers expose, a significant ratio of security problems stems from misconfigurations or misunderstandings.
 The [Million Dollar Instagram Bug](https://www.forbes.com/sites/thomasbrewster/2015/12/17/facebook-instagram-security-research-threats/#4edb643c2fb5) is just one of the most thought-provoking examples.
 Security researcher, Wes Wineberg gained access to Instagrams's AWS S3 buckets and leaked various security keys.
 He stated that  _"with the keys I obtained, I could now easily impersonate Instagram, or impersonate any valid user or staff member.
 While out of scope, I would have easily been able to gain full access to any user's account, private pictures and data."_  For more details about AWS S3 access controls we suggest to read the corresponding [blog post from the Detectify team](https://blog.detectify.com/2017/07/13/aws-s3-misconfiguration-explained-fix/?utm_source=labs&utm_campaign=s3_buckets).

 To mitigate similar issues several tools have been released over the years.
 [Netflix's Security Monkey](https://github.com/Netflix/security_monkey) monitors AWS and GCP policy changes and alerts on insecure configurations.
+Don't forget, however, tools don't replace well-designed access controls and their careful maintenance.

 ## Code security